 I knew in my gut, we had to try and look for scholarships or we would burn through our savings pretty quickly.
 So, I started digging around the internet.
 My daughter is an average student, so merit aid will not be an option.
 My guess is that this is the case for most American families.
 Not everyone is cut out for AP classes in high school, and not all kids are skilled at taking standardized tests.
 So, the game is on, and I’m here to tell you what I’ve discovered.
 Hopefully, this will help you and your child!

 First, let me say that finding scholarships is HARD WORK.
 It’s tedious, so be ready and be patient.
 There are a lot of scams out there, but there are also a lot of people trying to help by telling their stories of how they’ve found money.
 There are some common threads among “the experts”.
-Here are my 2 cents from my research.
-Note: There are affiliate links included in this post.
+Here are my 2 cents from my research. *This post may contain affiliate links.
+This means , at no additional cost to you, we will earn a small commission if you click the link and make a purchase.

 There’s a ton of information out there.
 Some good and some not so good.
 There is no doubt, the more organized you and your child can be and work TOGETHER– you can be successful.
 I think this is really important.
 You and your child need to work as a team because the responsibility can’t be on them entirely.
 They are busy with school.
 Besides, we are smarter than they are, right?
 Ha!
 I do think our kids need to have some “skin” in the game and understand how this all works.
 So, have that money conversation!
 Here’s Mel’s blog post about how she did it.